 If you have selected one or more of the above, please describe the concrete measure(s) taken and cite the applicable policy/policies or law(s), and provide examples of their successful implementation.

-(a) Please assess the effectiveness and efficiency of these measures.
+(a) (Peru – delete) Please assess the effectiveness and efficiency of these measures.

 A. Training and technical assistance (article 14 of the Protocol)